appuio/ops-techlab/labs/321_ansible_hostsfile.md

 1. ansible_become: The ec2-user is not in the root group, so we need the ansible_become=yes set.
 1. openshift_deployment: Deploy "openshift-enterprise".
 1. openshift_release: Deploy Openshift 3.6, then upgrade to 3.7.
+1. openshift_master_extensions: Make the oc client available on console
 1. openshift_master_htpasswd_users: Create a default user, so we can login after the installation.
 1. openshift_master_cluster_hostname: Set the cluster private hostname.
 1. openshift_master_cluster_public_hostname: Set the cluster-public hostname.